ejmichaud/quantum-iit/README.md

 ⚛️⚡🧠</h1>

 Code for measuring *integration* in quantum systems.
-Includes several new measures and implemenets the measure from [Zandari et al. (2018)](https://arxiv.org/abs/1806.01421).
+Includes several new measures and implements the measure from [Zandari et al. (2018)](https://arxiv.org/abs/1806.01421).

 ## Installation
 After cloning this repository, simply run: